MyIntervals/PHP-CSS-Parser/docs/API-and-deprecation-policy.md

 Any classes, methods and properties that are `public` and not marked as `@internal` are considered to be part of the API.
-Those methods will continue working in a compatible way over minor and bug-fix releases according to [Semantic Versioning](https://semver.org/). though we might change the native type declarations in a way that might could break subclasses, though.
+Those methods will continue working in a compatible way over minor and bug-fix releases according to [Semantic Versioning](https://semver.org/), though we might change the native type declarations in a way that could break subclasses.

 Any classes, methods and properties that are `protected` or `private` are _not_ considered part of the API.
 Please do not rely on them.
 If you do, you're on